GabrielMtins/imged/README.md

 ## Support for image formats

 Currently, this library supports importing from BMP or farbfeld files.
-It can export to PPM, BMP or farbfeld.
+It can export to PPM, BMP, PNG or farbfeld.
 Support for other formats is planned.